GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 3. Saxml Deployment: In this stage, Saxml servers and utilities are deployed to the GKE cluster.

-You can execute each stage separately, or perform a one-click deployment of all components using the provided Cloud Build configuration.
+You can execute each stage separately, or perform an automated deployment of all components using the provided Cloud Build configuration.

 To run the setup and execute code samples, you will need a workstation with [Google Cloud SDK](https://cloud.google.com/sdk/docs/install-sdk), [Terraform](https://www.terraform.io/), [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize), [Skaffold](https://skaffold.dev), and [kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) utilities.
 We recommend using [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell), which has all the utilities pre-installed.

-### Pre-requisites
+### Set up pre-requisites

 Before proceeding with the deployment stages, you must: